-The net proceeds of the sale of the bonds will be approximately U.S. \$1,267,331,000 after deduction of the underwriting discount and of certain expenses payable by Colombia (which are estimated to be U.S. \$260,000).
-Colombia will use the net proceeds of the offering (i) in part, for liability management transactions, which may include payment of the purchase price for all or a portion of Colombia's 2021 Global Bonds, 2024 Global Bonds, 2026 Global Bonds and 2027 Global Bonds that Colombia may purchase pursuant to its Offer to Purchase, on the terms and subject to the conditions set forth in the Offer to Purchase, and/or (ii) for general budgetary purposes.
+The net proceeds of the sale of the bonds will be approximately U.S. \$982,650,000 after deduction of the underwriting discount and of certain expenses payable by Colombia (which are estimated to be U.S. \$270,000).
+Colombia will use the net proceeds of the offering for general budgetary purposes.